 With KATE PANKHURST

-Join illustrator, author and suffragette descendant Kate Pankhurst as she tells the stories of some of the incredible female scientists whose hard work and persistence changed our understanding of science and transformed people's ideas of what women can do.
+Illustrator, author and suffragette descendant Kate Pankhurst tells the stories of some of the incredible female scientists whose hard work and persistence changed our understanding of science and transformed people's ideas of what women can do.

-We’ll learn about Mae Jemison’s out-of-this-world story as the first African American woman in space; the lengths that Elizabeth Blackwell went to in order to become the first female doctor, and many, many more!
-There will be drawing, there will be dressing up and most importantly, there will be lots of inspiration to change the world!
+We learned about Mae Jemison’s out-of-this-world story as the first African American woman in space; the lengths that Elizabeth Blackwell went to in order to become the first female doctor, and many, many more!
+There was drawing, dressing up and most importantly, there was lots of inspiration to change the world!

 11.30am – 12.30pm